 Jack Hobbs made his Test debut on 1 January 1908 at MCG.
 While opening the inning for England, he scored 83 runs in 182 minutes and 28 in the second inning.
 In the 4th Test match, he made 57 runs on a pitch badly affected by rain with some attacking batting to hit 10 fours.
 Hobbs concluded his series with an innings of 72 in the last game.

 His performance was very satisfactory by scoring 302 runs in the Tests at an average of 43.14.
 Hobbs scored fewer runs in 1908, despite better conditions for batting; he scored 1,904 runs with six hundred for Surrey at 37.33.
 For his consistency and achievements that season, Hobbs was chosen as one of Wisden’s Cricketers of the Year.

-In 1909 season, he started with a bang, including a brilliant double century and two centuries in another match.
+In the 1909 season, he started with a bang, including a brilliant double century and two centuries in another match.
 Such form placed him in England squad to play Aussies in that year.
 Unfortunately, he dismissed for knot for the very ball he received in First Test at Edgbaston.
-But he made match winning 62 not out in a low scoring chase of 105.
+But he made match-winning 62 not out in a low scoring chase of 105.
 In the next two matches, he was unsuccessful with the highest score of 30 in four innings.
-Than he had a finger injury which missed the remainder of Test series.
+Then he had a finger injury that missed the remainder of Test series.
 Thus, he was just managed to score 132 runs at 26.40 in this series.